magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 the `boot tdd` task is not able to find the source files of the `valip` library in the `classpath`.

-Perhaps, we should have taken a look at the content of the generated `jar` file installed by `boot` in the local maven repository:
+Previously, we should have taken a look at the content of the generated `jar` file installed by `boot` in the local repository, instead of quickly proceeding with the `valip` installation:

 ```bash
 jar -tvf ~/.m2/repository/org/clojars/magomimmo/valip/0.4.0-SNAPSHOT/valip-0.4.0-SNAPSHOT.jar